-Datuk Dr Hafsah currently sits on the Board of Directors of among others, Zurich Takaful Malaysia Berhad, Malaysia Rubber Board (Lembaga Getah Malaysia) and USains Holding Sdn Bhd.
-She is also the Chairman of SIRIM Technology Venture Sdn Bhd.
+Datuk Dr Hafsah currently sits on the Board of Directors of among others, Zurich Takaful Malaysia Berhad, SBS Nexus Berhad and Southampton University Malaysia.
+She is also the Chairman of Usains Holding Sdn Bhd and Women Leadership Foundation as well as a Member of Board of Trustees of Malaysia Innovation Foundation.